oVirt/ovirt-site/source/feature/networkfilter.html.md

 ### Benefit to oVirt

 Will improve the admin ability to adjust the network's vnic network filter matching best for his needs.
-Will also save the need of using vdsm hooks of changing the default network filter.
+Instead of manually installing and tweaking a Vdsm hook, he would have proper API and GUI.
+This would expose smart libvirt nwfilter features at the oVirt level.

 ### High Level Feature Description